avivl/cloud-sre-agent/docs/INFRASTRUCTURE.md

 # Infrastructure as Code Guide

-This guide provides comprehensive instructions and examples for provisioning the necessary Google Cloud Platform (GCP) infrastructure for the Gemini SRE Agent using Infrastructure as Code (IaC) tools.
+This guide provides comprehensive instructions and examples for provisioning the necessary Google Cloud Platform (GCP) infrastructure for the Cloud SRE Agent using Infrastructure as Code (IaC) tools.
 Consistent and automated infrastructure deployment is crucial for operational readiness.

 ## Prerequisites